BenAgro314/engsci_vault/BME205 Part 2/BME205 Week 14; Control of Breathing.md

 	-  large tidal volumes are assoicated with short inspiratory durations and visa versa
 -  little evidence this reflex operates in concious animals, especially in concious humans

+- out of about 700 breaths per hour, roughly 12 will be sighs

 #### Chest Wall Receptors

 - **Diaphragm**